davidherszenhaut/davidherszenhaut.github.io/_posts/2025-12-31-i-watched-some-movies-this-year.md

 **Bugonia**: This movie started off insane and managed to get progressively more insane up until the end.
 Fantastic.
 4/5.

 **Predator: Badlands**: I think more Yautja would have successful hunts if they embraced the power of friendship like Dek.
 4/5.

+**The Running Man**: V for Vendetta: America Edition.
+I think the least realistic part of this movie may have been the Shinkansen-style train operating in the USA.
+2.5/5.